orchidtexture/blockchain101/README.md

 because they are asking for doritos' bags instead.

-Suddenly, you come up with this great idea, living the digitally enhanced life you live it only makes sense for you to try to trade one of your precious digital assets, and you pay with your recently aquired PDF of a teen vampire best seller novel, you email it to the coffee shop and wait still in front of the line, grinning from ear to ear and dreaming about that morning elixir you're about to get ☕️.
+Suddenly, you come up with this great idea, living the digitally enhanced life you live it only makes sense for you to try and trade one of your precious digital assets, and you pay with your recently aquired PDF of a teen vampire best seller novel, you email it to the coffee shop and wait still in front of the line, grinning from ear to ear and dreaming about that morning elixir you're about to get ☕️.
 What do you think the cashier will tell you?
 Will they just accept it and provide you with your desired product?
 Most certainly not!
 How many people you think owns a copy of that PDF book?